 Negligence involves someone acting contrary to a “duty of care” they owed to everyone else, leading to an otherwise preventable injury.
 For a car crash, negligence might look like someone running a light or not paying attention to stopped traffic ahead of them.
 For a slip and fall incident, it might be a landowner failing to maintain their property to the degree required by law.

 Unique rules apply to cases built around different types of accidents.
-No matter what, a skilled Pennsylvania paralysis attorney at Ostroff Injury Law can take the lead in pursuing your claim and fighting for the compensation you deserve.
+No matter what, a skilled Pennsylvania paralysis attorney at Ostroff Godshall Injury and Accident Lawyers can take the lead in pursuing your claim and fighting for the compensation you deserve.

 Holding Someone Liable for Specific Losses in Pennsylvania